tpe-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/custom-styling.md

 	--font-l: 1.25rem;
 	--font-m: 1rem;
 	--font-s: 0.75rem;
-	--font-icon: "material-icons";
+	--font-icon: "Material Icons Round";
 }
 ```

 > **i01**
 > All icons in this project are rendered using a special icon font (material icons) provided by [Google Fonts](https://fonts.google.com/icons?icon.style=Rounded&icon.set=Material+Icons).
 The icon style chosen for this project is “rounded”.
-The font file can be found in the folder `/public/fonts`.
+The font is fetched via `CDN` when `index.html` is loaded.

 ## Local Styles